 - They were once found all around the world.
 Tarsiers were once more widespread — fossils have been found in Asia, Europe, and North America.
 All the species living today are restricted to the islands of Southeast Asia, including the Philippines, Sulawesi, Borneo, and Sumatra.

-- They haveenormous eyes.
+- They have enormous eyes.
 Tarsiers have the largest eyes of any mammal in relation to their body size.
 Each eyeball is about 16 mm in diameter and weighs nearly as much as the animal’s brain.

 - They can turn their heads like they’re in The Exorcist.
 Tarsiers, thanks to specially adapted vertebrae, are able to turn their heads 180 degrees in each direction.

 - Tarsiers are built for leaping.
 The hind limbs of tarsiers are about twice as long as their bodies, due mostly to the extremely elongated tarsus bones of the feet, from which the animals get their name.
 Their hind limbs are longer in proportion to body length than in any other mammal.
 In addition to their long tarsals, tarsiers also have well-developed leg muscles.
-These specializations enable tarsiers to leap over 5 meters, more than 40 times their own body length.
+These specializations enable tarsiers to leap over 5 meters, more than 40 times their body length.
 Tarsiers spend most of their time clinging to vertical tree branches and move through their environment primarily through leaping, although they can also climb, walk, and hop.

 - Their fingers are elongated and sticky.
 Tarsiers have long, thin fingers, with the longest third finger about the same length as the upper arm.
 Their fingers are tipped with sticky pads that help them grip and cling to surfaces.
 The second and third fingers bear long, curved claws which are used for grooming (these are sometimes called “toilet claws”).